leanwrldd/unreleased/README.md

 # unreleased — web

-A browser-based music player for the [Juice WRLD API](https://juicewrldapi.com), built with React, Vite, and TypeScript.
+A browser-based music player for the [Juice WRLD API](https://player.juicewrldapi.com), built with React, Vite, and TypeScript.

-> **This is the `web` branch** — API-only, no local library, deployable to any static host.
+> **This is the `web` branch** — API-only, no local library
 > For the full desktop app (Electron + local library), see the [`main` branch](https://github.com/leanwrldd/unreleased/tree/main).

 ![Version](https://img.shields.io/badge/version-1.4.0-blue)